Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Rashes clinical guidance image Rashes 7 min read
+Scarring clinical guidance image Scarring 9 min read

-This Rashes guide helps flare management understand medication suitability, side-effect monitoring, and follow-up intervals so decisions around treatment and follow-up are safer and more confident.
+This Scarring guide helps flare management understand first-line and step-up treatment options so decisions around treatment and follow-up are safer and more confident.

 This version focuses on practical steps during active symptom flare-ups.